College Enrollment and Postsecondary Success

-In the landmark report, Potholes on the Road to College, Professor Melissa Roderick and her colleagues at the UChicago Consortium for School Research found that even students with the desire and qualifications to attend college are not supported enough during the planning and application process.
-They also found that many students who are part of families with low incomes who do enroll in college end up at schools that are below the level they are qualified to attend.
+In the landmark report, Potholes on the Road to College, UChicago Professor Melissa Roderick and her colleagues at the UChicago Consortium for School Research found that even students with the desire and qualifications to attend college are not supported enough during the planning and application process.
+They also found that many students who are part of families with low incomes and enroll in college end up at schools that are below the level they are qualified to attend.

-Research, and our own experiences as leaders at high schools all across Chicago, tell us that prepared and focused counselors are vital to improving both the student experience in high schools and college success.
-Therefore, NCS supports counselors and postsecondary teams to lead this work in their schools.
+Research, and our own experiences as leaders at high schools across Chicago, tell us that prepared and focused counselors are vital to improving both the student experience in high schools and college success.
+Therefore, we support counselors and postsecondary teams to lead this work in their schools.

 Preparing All Students for College

-NCS Postsecondary Coaches work with counselors and other educators to address common barriers in schools that keep students from achieving their postsecondary aspirations.
+Our coaches work with counselors and other educators to address common barriers in schools that keep students from achieving their postsecondary aspirations.
 The primary goals of this work are to:

-- Complete student aid forms: Counselors implement systems to ensure all graduating students fill out the Federal Free Application for Federal Student Aid (FAFSA).
+Complete student aid forms: Counselors implement systems to ensure all graduating students fill out the Federal Free Application for Federal Student Aid (FAFSA).
 Failure to fill out the FAFSA has often hindered students from being able to attend colleges to where they have been admitted.

-- Choose a good college match: Counselors work with students and families to learn about their opportunities in the complex college environment, fully considering academic rigor, financial aid, and available on-campus supports.
+Choose a good college match: Counselors work with students and families to learn about their opportunities in the complex college environment, fully considering academic rigor, financial aid, and available on-campus supports.
 Students who attend colleges that "match" their academic, social, and financial needs are more likely to persist.

-How We Work
+How We Collaborate